How young people in the Middle East are using technology to share their voices

 Nadeem, another participant of the Adobe 1324 Challenge used his photography to comment on Middle Eastern society.
 His photograph, entitled “Society’s Taboo,” depicts a neighborhood with a circle, almost like a camera lens or magnifying glass in the foreground.
 “In Arab culture, we must live inside the circle,” he says.
 “The circle represents what is accepted by society.
 Why must we live inside?”

 Through their cameras, both Omar and Nadeem were able to explore new ways of expressing who they are.
 With the online challenge, they are able to share these narratives with an international audience, communicating their stories and experiences with other artists around the world.

 For Lavan, a youth coach at a center in Sulaymaniyah, Iraq, the summit made her think more about access to technology for women.
 Lavan has experienced firsthand the barriers young, educated and working women face in Iraqi society and could relate to what the participants in her program might be experiencing.

-“I think women, they have difficulties in participating because in our culture, they are more busy with their families and children,” she says.
-Being at the summit gave her additional ideas about ways that program design can be more inclusive, including having designated women-only hours at the center and making sure that women have access to technology, so that they don’t have to rely on men for access to phones.
+“I think women have difficulties in participating because, in our culture, they are more busy with their families and children,” she says.
+Being at the summit gave her additional ideas about ways that program design can be more inclusive, including having designated women-only hours at the center and making sure that women have access to technology so that they don’t have to rely on men for access to phones.